-- 16. The scienter of the Individual Defendants and other employees and agents of the Company is similarly imputed to Cummins under respondeat superior and agency principles. - 17.
-Defendant Cummins and the Individual Defendants are collectively referred to herein as "Defendants."
+16. The scienter of the Individual Defendants and other employees and agents of the Company is similarly imputed to Cummins under respondeat superior and agency principles.

+17. Defendant Cummins and the Individual Defendants are collectively referred to herein as "Defendants."

-SUBSTANTIVE ALLEGATIONS
+SUBSTANTIVE ALLEGATIONS Background

-Background

-- 18. On April 29, 2019, Cummins issued a press release entitled "Cummins Reviewing Emissions Certification and Compliance Process for its Pickup Truck Applications" (the "April 2019 Announcement"), in which it announced that "the company is formally reviewing its emissions certification and compliance process for its pickup truck applications." - 19.
-The April 2019 Announcement stated, in pertinent part the following: Following conversations with the U.S. EPA and CARB regarding certification for the engines in the 2019 RAM 2500 and 3500 trucks, the company made the decision to review its certification process and compliance with emissions standards.
+18. On April 29, 2019, Cummins issued a press release entitled "Cummins Reviewing Emissions Certification and Compliance Process for its Pickup Truck Applications" (the "April 2019 Announcement"), in which it announced that "the company is formally reviewing its emissions certification and compliance process for its pickup truck applications."

+19. This press release stated, in pertinent part the following:

+Following conversations with the U.S. EPA and CARB regarding certification for the engines in the 2019 RAM 2500 and 3500 trucks, the company made the decision to review its certification process and compliance with emissions standards.
 This review is being conducted with external advisors to ensure the certification process for Cummins pickup truck applications is consistent with its internal policies, engineering standards and applicable laws.
 Cummins has voluntarily disclosed the review to our regulators and other agencies and will cooperate with them to ensure a complete and thorough review and implement recommendations for improvement.

-Materially False and Misleading

-Statements Issued During the Class Period
+Materially False and Misleading Statements Issued During the Class Period

-20. On April 30, 2019, the Company filed with the SEC its quarterly report on Form 10-Q for the period ended March 31, 2019 (the "1Q19 Report").
-Attached to the 1Q19 Report were certifications pursuant to the Sarbanes-Oxley Act of 2002 ("SOX") signed by Defendants Linebarger and Smith attesting to the accuracy of financial reporting, the disclosure of any material changes to the Company's internal control over financial reporting and the disclosure of all fraud.
+20. On April 30, 2019, when the Company filed with the SEC its quarterly report on

+Form 10-Q for the period ended March 31, 2019 (the "1Q19 Report").
+Attached to the 1Q19 of any material changes to the Company's internal control over financial reporting and the disclosure of all fraud.